- Customer Charter

 If your complaint is upheld, details of any compensation which may be offered will be fair, and the basis of calculation will be explained to you.

-If the investigation is not concluded within four weeks, we will write to you informing him that the investigation is continuing and the reasons for the delay and when we expect to be able to contact you again.
+If the investigation is not concluded within four weeks, we will write to you advising that the investigation is continuing and the reasons for the delay and when we expect to be able to contact you again.

-If the investigation is not concluded within eight weeks, the Managing Director will write to you informing you of the reasons for the further delay.
+If the investigation is not concluded within eight weeks, the Branch Director will write to you informing you of the reasons for the further delay.
 If you are not satisfied with progress you may refer the complaint to the Financial Ombudsman Service.
-You must do this within the next six months or you may lose the right.
+You must do this within the next six months or you may lose the right to do so.

 Financial Services Ombudsman (FOS)

 183 Marsh Wall